 This Seeing is not meant to float above life but to meet it, tenderly.
 It changes relationships, quiets inner chatter, and softens the illusion of separation.
 “What I am depends on who I am with,” Richard often says.
 “For others, I am a face.
 For myself, I am space.
 From this view, everything and everyone flows out of me.”

-In an age of self-construction and constant performance, Richard Lang invites us back to the source—to the silent, boundless openness that was never lost, only overlooked.
+In an age of self-construction and constant performance, Richard invites us back to the silent, boundless openness that was never lost, only overlooked.
 His work integrates inner transformation with outer compassion, offering practices that strip away division and return us to the common ground of being.
-The Way incorporates humour and anecdotes, making the exploration of profound concepts more approachable and relatable.
+The Way incorporates humour and anecdotes (“I’m meeting more and more headless friends,” Richard says, laughing but in all seriousness), making the exploration of profound concepts more approachable and relatable.

 Join us in conversation with this humble, humorous teacher and luminous guide, who lives not from a head full of ideas, but from the open clarity of being space for the world.